jarone/simpleLogger/README.md

 ### Specification of rotation

 `interval`: specify the interval to rotate. eg: '10s', default is 10 seconds.

-`size`: specify the size limit to rotate. eg: '10m', default is 10MB `unit`: specify the cycle time unit. eg: 'hour', 'day', 'month'. default is 'minute'
+`size`: specify the size limit to rotate. eg: '10m', default is 10MB.

+`unit`: specify the cycle time unit. eg: 'hour', 'day', 'month'. default is 'minute'.

 If you do not specify rotation field, the rotator will not launcher.